 Assistance and Oversight

-The EMC Co-Chairs may seek technical advice from, including but not limited to, other state agency or departments, federal agency representatives, and technical experts on developing effectiveness monitoring projects.
+The EMC Co-Chairs may seek technical advice from, including but not limited to, other state agencies or departments, federal agency representatives, and technical experts on developing effectiveness monitoring projects.
 The Board’s Executive Officer and/or Board staff will act as the liaison between the Board and the EMC.